Smooother/nivo-web/docs/ai_search_reporting_overview.md

 ## 1. Agentic Targeting "Search" Pipeline

 ### 1.1 Data ingestion & preparation
-- `TargetingDataLoader` validates that the `company_kpis`, `company_accounts`, and `companies_enriched` tables exist in the local SQLite mirror before returning a merged DataFrame of the latest yearly records for each organisation number.【F:backend/agentic_pipeline/data_access.py†L13-L66】
+- `TargetingDataLoader` validates that the `company_kpis`, `company_accounts`, and `companies_enriched` tables exist in the local SQLite mirror before returning a merged DataFrame of the latest yearly records for each organisation number, recording structured `QualityIssue` diagnostics whenever prerequisites are missing.【F:backend/agentic_pipeline/data_access.py†L12-L79】
 - `FeatureEngineer` normalizes column names, derives ratios such as revenue per employee, EBIT per employee, and equity ratio, and reports summary statistics for every numeric feature that will drive clustering and ranking.【F:backend/agentic_pipeline/features.py†L12-L84】
 - `DataQualityChecker` records critical and warning-level issues whenever engineered features are missing or sparsely populated, ensuring the shortlist is accompanied by diagnostic messages.【F:backend/agentic_pipeline/quality.py†L11-L48】